-Workshop Tasting Room, Design and Launch
+Workshop Tasting Room, Design, Local SEO, and Launch

 After parting ways with her former business partner, going on hiatus, and launching the Workshop Tasting Room, the proprietor wanted to get the word out.
-She already had a great space, local clientele and a couple hundred people on her mailing list.
+Victoria already had a great space, local clientele and a couple of hundred people on her mailing list.
 But she wanted to also have a web presence, manage her email list, and create attractive emails in HTML.